Remediation

 The Grenfell Tower Inquiry

 The Grenfell Tower Inquiry was set up to examine the circumstances leading up to and surrounding the tragic fire at Grenfell Tower on 14 June 2017.
-The public inquiry was formally set up on 15 August 2017.
+The public inquiry was formally set up on 15 August 2017 and concluded with the publishing of the Phase Two report in September 2024..

-The inquiry is separated into two phases and is chaired by Sir Martin Moore-Bick, a retired judge of the Court of Appeal of England and Wales.
+The inquiry was separated into two phases and chaired by Sir Martin Moore-Bick, a retired judge of the Court of Appeal of England and Wales.

 Find out more